A Totally-Not-Boring Guide to Life Insurance | Wealthsimple

 There are all kinds of life insurance.
 I think.
 At least they advertise all kinds of life insurance.
 What kind should I get?

 For most people, the answer is something called term life insurance.
-That type of policy means you pay a premium every year for a certain number of years, typically 10-, 20-, or 30-years.
+That type of policy means you pay a premium every year for a certain number of years, typically 10, 20, or 30.
 It’s the same amount every year, determined when you get the policy.
-If you die during that period of time, the insurer pays a predetermined amount of money the beneficiary (i.e., the person you told them to pay when you got the policy).
+If you die during that period of time, the insurer pays the beneficiary (i.e., the person you told them to pay when you got the policy) a predetermined amount of money.
 If you don’t die, which is also nice, the insurance company keeps the money and you never see it again.
 It’s as simple as that.

 Term life insurance makes sense because it serves the most basic purpose of life insurance: It gives you peace of mind that your loved ones will not become destitute.
-And it does this at the lowest possible price, during the years when you need it most — when you are in your prime working years and your family is growing.
+And it does this at the lowest possible price.
 It’s so common, it’s what people generally mean when they say “life insurance.”

 Are there other options to term life insurance?

-Whole life premiums are extremely expensive, up to 10 or 20 times the rate of comparable term life insurance.
-Also, these policies usually come with high fees that erode the overall rate of return.
-Having said that, your individual circumstances can make all the difference.
+For most of us, these types of policies aren't the best use of our resources.
+First, whole life premiums are extremely expensive, up to 10 times the rate of comparable term life insurance.
+Second, the policies usually come with high fees that erode the overall rate of return.
+Unless your financial situation fits those described above, or you have some special financial concerns you think can be addressed with a policy like this, the vast majority of folks are better off buying term life insurance and investing the difference in a tax-advantaged retirement account.

-Permanent life insurance is a good option in the right circumstances.
-It's sometimes recommended by financial advisors (like the ones who work here at Wealthsimple, whom you can trust because they don't actually sell life insurance) when their clients have maxed out contributions to tax-reducing accounts (RRSPs, TFSAs, RESPs) and still have more savings than they could spend in a lifetime.

-Consider this example.
-A 25-year-old woman in excellent health in Canada will pay about $12,400 a year for a $1-million whole life policy (If you're not a young healthy woman, the premiums are more expensive).
-A comparable 20-year term life policy would cost only $470 per year.
+Here’s an example: A 25-year-old woman in excellent health in California will pay $7,932 dollars a year for a $1 million whole life policy (and if you’re not a young healthy woman, the premiums are more expensive).
+A comparable 30-year term life policy would cost only $410 dollars per year.

-The difference is nearly $12,000 per year.
-At the end of 20 years, this woman's whole life insurance policy will have a cash value of approximately $381,000.
-This is in addition to the $1 million payout her beneficiaries receive upon her death.
+The difference is a little over $7,500 per year.
+At the end of 30 years, this woman's whole life insurance policy will have a cash value of a bit more than $430,000.
+But lets say she bought term life insurance and invested the $7,500 she saved every year in an efficiently balanced, low-fee investment portfolio over the course of 30 years.
+Using historical returns on these types of investments as our benchmark, she'd have more than $777,000 instead of that $430,000.

-By comparison, she can buy term life insurance and invest the $12,000 she saved every year in non-registered investments (Because she’s maxed out her tax reducing accounts and still has more savings than she can use during her lifetime.)
-If she earns five per cent annual interest, over the course of 20 years, she'd have $316,000 (assuming she is paying a marginal tax rate of 47.97% in Ontario.)
+If you'd like to check the math, or enter your own information and compare the difference, a brokerage called Huntley Wealth & Insurance Services has a nifty calculator for you to try.

 OK, so how many insurance brokers do I need to call to get the best deal?
 I hope the answer is not, “Talk to 15 and one for good luck.”

-Here’s a secret about the insurance business: Whether you shop at one of the Internet-based non-face-to-face brokerages or visit the office that sold your dad life insurance, chances are for term life policies, you’ll end up with practically the same set of offers, from the same group of big insurers, for the same prices.
+Here’s a secret about the insurance business: Whether you shop at one of the web-based companies, like PolicyGenius or Quotacy, or visit the office that sold your dad life insurance, chances are you’ll end up with practically the same set of offers, from the same group of big insurers, for the same prices.

-Generally, term policies are quite competitive.
-What’s most important is to ask if your policy has guaranteed premiums, if it's renewable (meaning, unconditionally, without having to take another medical or reapply) and if it's convertible (can I transfer it to a permanent insurance policy)?

-The distinctions are important, particularly if someone is healthy when they take out their policy, and then get diagnosed with an illness that may make them uninsurable in the Canadian market.
-If when diagnosed they are already in a term policy that is renewable and convertible, then they will be able to convert it to a permanent policy without paying any penalties due to declining health.
+The insurance industry is heavily regulated.
+While rules vary depending on where you live, in most places the same set of insurance policies from the same set of insurance companies are available for sale by all agents.
+And everyone has to charge the same price for the same policy.
+Your best bet, then, is to buy from an independent insurance agency that you like, offers a large menu of policies, and knows the market.

 A bonus is if you can find someone with a strong financial planning background who can scope out your needs.